Content created: 000307

 - This work is also called the Zhōu Yì 周易, or "Changes of the State of Zhōu."
 (Yì Jīng was previously spelt "I Ching" in English.)

 - Probably the oldest work in the canon, the Yì Jīng consists of permutations of six lines, each of which can be solid or broken, to a total of 64 "hexagrams."
 These are construed to represent features of the natural and social worlds, and various methods are used to select one for interpretation as the answer to a question.
 A cryptic text is associated with each of the 64 permutations, and countless commentaries expand these texts in various ways to facilitate divination from them.
-Some phrases have become proverbial.
+Occasional phrases have become proverbial.

 - For more on divination using the hexagrams, click here.